nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed edit schedule functionality is accomplished by `EditScheduleCommand` which extends the `Command` class.
 The `EditScheduleCommand` overrides the following method:

-- `EditScheduleCommand#execute(Model model)` — Executes the command and edit the target schedule with new information
+- `EditScheduleCommand#execute(Model model)` — Executes the command and edits the target schedule with new information

 The following sequence diagram shows how add schedule operation works